Dhruvu2704/Crime_Atlas/README.md

 Reducing the five-feature space to two principal components via PCA produced a scatter plot where the four clusters occupy visually separable regions — confirming that the behavioral groupings discovered by K-Means are structurally valid and not artifacts of the algorithm.

 ### Crime Pattern Discovery
 The investigation revealed that cities do not distribute randomly across behavioral space.
 Four coherent identities emerged entirely from the data: a high-crime metropolitan cohort, a moderate-crime majority, a stable low-crime cohort, and a small group of statistical outliers.
+The primary behavioral driver across clusters was identified as **weapon crime rate**.
 These profiles were not defined by an analyst — they were found by the model.

 ---